By J. L. Starkey

-The remainder of the test drive was surreal.
+The rest of the test drive was surreal.
 Just who was this dude, and what had he done with my dad?
-This wasn’t the same guy who drove a minivan for those embarrassing years in the mid-80’s, was it?
+This wasn’t the same guy who drove a minivan for those embarrassing years in the mid-80s, was it?

 It was a day that would become my favorite memory of dad.
 On that day, I saw a rare glimpse of who he used to be, and I will always be thankful for that.

 But I wouldn’t learn about the “why” behind his actions until after he passed away.